chi-initiative/kora-documentation/docs/getting-started/system_requirements.md

         <td> php-intl</td>
     </tr>
 </table>
+<span style="clear:both"></span>

-Find the versions of these packages that correspond to your
+Install the versions of these packages that correspond to the version of PHP you have installed as a part of your LAMP Stack.

 ## HTTPS and SSL certificate